gekap/sumValidator/README.md

 Then it create a hash file from the one you have download and compare it with the one from the file.

+The sum file and the file you have download must be on the same folder else the script will not be able to validate it.

+Usage: sumValidator [-h] [-version] filename

+positional arguments:
+  filename    Accept md5 or sha256 sum file as parameter

+optional arguments:
+  -h, --help  show this help message and exit
+  -version    show program's version number and exit

 Examples:

 $ python sumValidator.py ~/Downloads/iso/sha256sum.txt